Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Limitations

-\subsection{Limitations}
+\section{Limitations}

-Although our framework does not store any real exemplar images from previous tasks, it still maintains a lightweight historical memory in the form of raw texts and raw visual prototypes.
-This introduces additional, albeit modest, storage and computation overhead for anchor construction and geometry regularization.
-Moreover, our study focuses on robust transfer and preservation of established cross-modal knowledge in class-incremental continual learning, rather than cooperative learning across multiple independent tasks or domains \cite{zheng2023preventing,xu2024advancing}.
-Finally, the effectiveness of the semantic-relevance structure depends on the quality of prompt-template, and the current design may be limited under severely out-of-distribution scenarios where vision-language relations deviate substantially from the pretrained alignment.
+Although SeGP-CL is exemplar-free and does not store any real images from previous tasks, it maintains a lightweight historical memory of raw texts and visual prototypes.
+This introduces modest storage and computational overhead for anchor construction and geometry regularization.

+Similar to recent VLM-based CL frameworks such as RAPF~\cite{huang2025class}, ENGINE~\cite{zhou2025external}, and MG-CLIP~\cite{huang2025mind}, SeGP-CL is mainly designed for continual adaptation scenarios where downstream tasks progressively introduce new visual and semantic concepts.
+Thus, the core focus is expanding semantic knowledge while preserving previously established vision-language alignment.
+Other practical scenarios may follow different assumptions.
+For example, strict shared-label Domain-IL keeps the label space unchanged while the input distribution shifts across domains, and usually requires domain identification or domain-conditioned adaptation.
+Since SeGP-CL does not explicitly model domain identity, it may not fully address such shared-label domain-incremental scenarios.

+Finally, the effectiveness of the semantic-relevance structure depends on the quality of prompt templates, and the current design may be limited under severely out-of-distribution scenarios where vision-language relations deviate substantially from the pretrained alignment.